-Marion County has been one of Illinois' top oil producing counties since the late 1930s and has consistently been Illinois' second largest producing county at nearly one million barrels per year over the past decade.
-This production generated more than \$13.26 million in property tax revenue for n property tax revenue for the county from 2007 to 2017.
-IPRB conservatively estimates that at least \$6.6 million of that revenue primarily went to fund the 15 public school districts based in Marion County and those districts' approximately 6,900 total students.
+Marion County has been one of Illinois' top oil producing counties since the late 1930s and has consistently been Illinois' second largest producing county with an average of nearly one million barrels per year over the past decade.
+This production generated more than \$15 million in property tax revenue for the county from 2007 to 2020.
+IPRB conservatively estimates that at least \$7.5 million of that revenue primarily went to fund the 15 public school districts based in Marion County and those districts' approximately 6,900-plus total students.